SAP-samples/security-research-taintgraphs/PAVUDI/README.md

 ## Install

-We used Python@3.8 on a Mac os X and Ubuntu EC2 instance.
+We used Python@3.8 on a MacBook Pro 2020 and Ubuntu g4dn EC2 instance.

 - Install Python requirements
 ```